Use a Custom Domain with Tableau Cloud

 1. Upload the full certificate chain and private key files associated with the custom domain.
 The certificate chain must include root, intermediate, and end-user certificates.
 For more information about certificate requirements, see TLS certificate requirements.

 After the files are successfully uploaded, provisioning your domain can take up to 60 minutes.
-The Tableau Cloud UI displays a status notification while provisioning and will disappear when the custom domain is available.
+A status notification appears while provisioning is in progress and disappears when the custom domain is available.

 What to expect when using a custom domain

 • The URL in the address bar shows the custom domain instead of the Tableau Cloud pod hosting your site.
-This change doesn’t affect sign-in, as users can still access the site from https://online.tableau.com(Link opens in a new window).
+This change doesn’t affect sign-in.
+Users can still access the site from https://online.tableau.com(Link opens in a new window).

 • The Share dialog link and embed code point to the custom domain instead of the Tableau Cloud pod hosting your site.
-This change is expected as the dialog populates fields using information from the current URL.
+This happens because the dialog populates fields using information from the current URL.
 For content that was shared or embedded previously, the URL continues to reference the Tableau Cloud pod.
-To use the custom domain instead, you must manually update previous links using the new Share dialog values.
+To use the custom domain instead, you must update previous links using the new Share dialog values.
 For more information about sharing Tableau content, see Share Web Content(Link opens in a new window) in Tableau Desktop help.

 • For users who are members of multiple sites, the site picker isn’t available when accessing content with a custom domain.
-To switch sites, sign out and authenticate to the desired site.
+To switch sites, sign out and authenticate to the site you want.

 Replace or update TLS certificate

-You eventually must replace the TLS certificate and key files as they near expiration or as required by operational changes in your organization.
+Replace the TLS certificate and key files as they near expiration or when your organization requires it.
 The certificate expiration date is displayed in the Custom Domain section of the Settings page.

 To replace the TLS certificate and private key files: